-According to those-in-the-know in the fashion world, the influence of Rei Kawakubo – the designer who founded Comme des Garçons in 1969 – should rank up there with designers like Coco Gabrielle ‘Coco’ Chanel and Cristobal Balenciaga.
+According to those-in-the-know in the fashion world, the influence of Rei Kawakubo – the designer who founded Comme des Garçons in 1969 – should rank up there with designers like Gabrielle ‘Coco’ Chanel, Christian Dior and Cristobal Balenciaga.

 The name Comme des Garçons means ‘like the boys’, and was inspired by lyrics by the French chanteuse Francoise Hardy.
 As Vogue commented, it was chosen because it sounded good, ‘but it proved ironically apt for designs that challenged the traditional feminine ideal.’
 Her first boutique, which threw open its doors in 1975 in Tokyo, set out to cater to a woman ‘who is not swayed by what her husband thinks.’
 By 1981, Comme des Garçons was showing in Paris, where a seriously minimalist store – ‘white, pipe racks, no furniture’ is how The Chicago Tribune described it – opened the same year.
-Junya Watanabe joined Rei Kawakubo at Comme des Garçons in 1984 (and later was rewarded wtih his own label under the Comme des Garçons umbrella, in 1994).
+Junya Watanabe joined Rei Kawakubo at Comme des Garçons in 1984 (and in 1994 was rewarded with his own label under the Comme des Garçons umbrella).

 At around the same time, Comme des Garçons moved into fragrance, and has become known (and loved) for breaking rules in the fragrance world, just as they have with fashion: taking a single ingredient (such as incense, or leaves, or sherbet), and interpreting it in myriad ways.